 Parker would later say that the studio recordings with his string ensemble were his favorites of his own work, despite jazz critics' condescending reactions and their claims that he was 'selling out.'
 As it turns out, he was selling 'in.'
 The albums sold well, and brought Parker to a whole new audience.
 As far as his own playing, many of his solos on this first album were lovely and inspired.
-Just Friends is one of Parker's finest records and his solo is remarkable; I can't be the only one who can sing it by heart at a moment's notice.
-It is a pity that none of the alternate takes seem to have survived.
+Just Friends is one of Parker's finest records and his solo is remarkable.